 Your selection appointment time determines the time you may access the online housing selection process.
 It is calculated using only the number of fall and spring semesters you have lived on campus.
 The longer you have lived on campus, the earlier your time will be.

-First, you must have your roommates housing selection ID # to pull in a roommate.
-Make sure you entered number correctly.
+First, you must form a roommate group using the selection system.
 Your chosen roommate(s) must also have applied for housing, be eligible for the type of housing your are selecting and cannot already be assigned.
 If there are any questions regarding eligibility during this process, please contact us.

+Inside the housing software system, you first must form a roommate group.
 The person with the earlier selection appointment time will log on to the housing system at their designated time and select a room that has the appropriate number of spaces to accommodate all roommates.
-Using the requested roommates housing selection ID #, that person will select the room for the whole group.
-IMPORTANT: The student who is selecting the space for the group must have the housing selection ID # for all requested roommates.
-If they don’t have this information, it will not work.

 If a specific room size or hall isn’t listed, it means that other students have already selected them and there are no more rooms available to be selected in that particular hall or room size.